federico-lox/AMD.ts/README.md

 License
 -------
-SystemTS is open source software and is free for any use under the [MIT License](LICENSE)
+AMD.ts is open source software and is free for any use under the [MIT License](LICENSE)